 The Australian government returned ownership of Uluru back to the Anangu people in 1985, with the proviso that it would be jointly managed for 99 years.

 For Anangu people, Uluru is culturally significant on many levels.
 It’s believed to have originated during the Dreaming, the time when Australia was barren and featureless.
 Giant ancestral spirits roamed the land, creating life and geological features which can be seen to this day.

 Different sections of Uluru were created by different ancestral beings – the Mala, hare-wallaby people, created the north-western side, while the south-west was the work of Lungkata, the blue-tongued lizard.

 Many more Uluru-related Dreamtime stories should only be learned in person, and pictures of the sacred sites they relate to should not be disclosed.

 Uluru is sacred to the Anangu people, who hold a variety of ceremonies and rites of passage in the caves and gorges at the base of the mountain.
 Some of these are just for men’s business, some are just for women’s business – and not to be disclosed outside the community.

-The best way to discover Uluru respectfully while learning about its importance in Anangu culture is going on a walk with an Indigenous guide.
+The best way to discover Uluru respectfully while learning about its importance in Anangu culture is going on a walk with an Aboriginal guide.
 The Mala walk is the easiest to arrange – free ranger-led tours are available every day, and the trail is only 2 km long and suitable for all fitness levels.

 For a more in-depth exploration, opt for the Lungkata Walk or the North-East Face Walk, passing a multitude of sacred sites.
 If you are a photographer, please read this article on photographing Uluru, or ask your guide before taking photographs of specific locations.
 Wide shots of Uluru from far away are allowed at sunset, as the naturally-occurring shadows conceal sacred sites.